 Why Are Care Labels So Important?

 Care labels are essential when making the decision to purchase items, especially clothing.
 Without the guidance of an accurate care label; it would not be known how to properly care for a particular garment which in the long run could ruin the fabric.

 If certain materials are not cared for in the proper way, it is possible the fabric could rip, come apart, or even shrink.
 Often times without proper care labels, colors will run onto other clothes while in the washing machine, or in fact some fabrics should not even be put in a traditional washer; instead they must be dry cleaned by a professional service.

-Garment labels, for example, are sewn into the inside of the fabric to let the consumer be aware of any special instructions regarding the care and or cleaning of the item.
+Garment labels, for example, are sewn into the inside of the fabric to let the consumer be aware of any special instructions regarding the care information for the item.
 Unfortunately some pieces of clothing, bedding or even drapes are not as easy to clean and take care of as others, and they may have special instructions listed on their particular care labels.